Grounds of Trademark Objection & How to Reply for Trademark Objection?

 - Absolute ground: The absolute ground of objection is the one where the grounds of the ministry for objecting your trademarks are absolute.
 By this, we mean that the errors with the trademark are quite visible.
 For example, if your trademark is a blatant copy of other mark or it does not have anything distinct, then the grounds of objection are absolute.

 - Relative Ground: This is a ground of objection where the trademark, while not absolutely similar to the other marks, is deceptively similar to them.
 This ground of objection is also known as the deceptively similar ground.
-The reason of calling this particular reason a relative one is because the similarity of the trademark is not quite apparent.
+The reason for calling this particular reason a relative one is because the similarity of the trademark is not quite apparent.

 These are the two grounds on which your trademark application can be objected to.
 These grounds are the reason that doing a registered trademark search is necessary prior to filing the application.
 However, there are ways that you can deal with objections and it is called trademark objection reply.